Aurora6899/PointTTT/README.md

     python tools/cls_modelnet.py
     ```

 2. **Train**: Run the following command to train the network with 1 GPU.
-The classification accuracy on the testing set without voting is 92.7%.
-The code for Point Mamba(C) will be released in another branch later.
+The classification accuracy on the testing set without voting is 97.4%.
    Checkpoints will be released later.
     ```bash
     python classification.py --config configs/cls_m40.yaml SOLVER.gpu 0,